These are the guidelines that we use for our websites:

 d) Google Maps

 Google Maps is intended as a service for you so you can see where exactly we are located and if needed plan your route accordingly.
-Using Google Maps is therefore based on our legitimate interest according to article 6 paragraph 1 sentence 1 f of the GDPR.
+Using Google Maps is based on your consent in accordance with article 6 paragraph 1 sentence 1 f of the GDPR.
+When asking for consent, we use the Joomla plugin provided by J and Beyond Verein zur Förderung freier Content Management Systeme e.V., at the following address: Brüsseler Ring 67, c/o Robert Deutz Business Solution, 52074 Aachen, Germany.

 We use these tools based on your consent according to article 6 paragraph 1 sentence 1 a of the GDPR.
 You can revoke your consent at any time by changing the cookie settings.
 Until such revocation, processing remains legal.